 Visiting Hawaii was the best vacation I could have taken with my family.
-In 5 days we covered so much and by my swollen feet we did a lot of walking.
-We still had 5 more days in Hawaii and many more things to do.
-There were places I wanted to visit but simply didn’t have enough time.
+We spent 10 wonderful days in Hawaii, there were places I wanted to visit but simply didn’t have enough time.
 All the trips we took were less than $50 or free, except for the Luau which I will get to later in this post.
-As I end this last part of our trip, I recommend coming to Hawaii once in your lifetime to experience the beauty, culture, relaxation, adventure sports, health retreats, turquoise clear beaches.
+As I end this last part of our trip, I recommend coming to Hawaii once in your lifetime to experience the beauty, culture, relaxation, adventure sports, health retreats, and turquoise clear beaches.
 Hawaii is a great place to rekindle your romance with a love one or come for a great family vacation.

 Nu’uanu Pali Lookout is a historical landmark and scenic spot with panoramic view of Oahu.
 There is no entry fee, $3 for cars.
 Upon arriving there was a visitor being air lifted by a rescue unit due to falling down a cliff.
 I can not stress enough that you should READ the signs and DO NOT go hiking where you shouldn’t.
 Trails can be slippery and it is not safe.
 Enjoy the views and make sure you bring your camera!

 Hanauma Bay Nature Preserve is a wonderful place to go snorkeling or enjoy a day laying on the beach.
 Parking is $1 and admission is $7.50 per person 12 and older.
 Free for 12 years old and under.
 Free admission for Hawaiian residents.
 The explosions that created Hanauma Bay and this southeastern part of the island blasted up through a previously established coral reef.
 Oahu first rose above the sea nearly 4 million years ago as the Wai’anae volcano.